neophora/docs/api/GetHeaderByHashLEInHex.md

-# GetHeaderByHashInHex
+# GetHeaderByHashLEInHex

-get header by hash in hex
+get header by hash (little endian) in hex

 ## Input